Hungry Horace: Gameplay

-The original Horace game, Hungry Horace was written as a simple Pac-Man clone, published in 1982.
-In it, Horace must gather food from around a park and move onto the next section while avoiding park guards.
-It is possible for him to collect a bell to panic the guards and render them vulnerable, like the power pills in Pac-Man.
+Hungry Horace was written as a simple Pac-Man clone, and published in 1982.
+In this game, Horace must gather food from around a park and move onto the next section while avoiding guards.
+It is possible to collect a bell to panic the guards and render them vulnerable, like the power pills in Pac-Man.
 This title was available on the ZX Spectrum, Commodore 64 and Dragon 32.
-The ZX Spectrum original was marketed and distributed by Sinclair themselves, the Commodore 64 and Dragon 32 versions by Melbourne House.
+The ZX Spectrum version was marketed and distributed by Sinclair, while the Commodore 64 and Dragon 32 versions were distributed by Melbourne House.

-The Commodore 64 version also included a level editor which allowed the game owner to create, edit and save to cassette tape their own levels of the game.
+The Commodore 64 version also included a level editor which allowed the player to create, edit and save their own levels.
 These could be shared with other owners of the game.

 A DOS-hosted level editor was written for the ZX Spectrum version in 2009.

 Hungry Horace was released on Steam by Pixel Games UK on September 17, 2020.